 To make the mash, place the parsnip and potatoes in a large pot of salted water, cover and bring to the boil.
 Boil gently for 15-20 minutes or until tender when pierced with a knife.
 Once cooked, drain and return to a low heat.
 Use a potato masher to mash the parsnip and spuds until lump free and then stir in the butter, cream and a generous sprinkle of salt and pepper.
 Whip until creamy.

 To serve, divide the mash between four serving plates.
-Make a well in the centre of the mash with the back of a wooden spoon and place 2 thigh fillets in the centre.
+Make a well in the centre of the mash with the back of a wooden spoon and place a thigh and a leg in the centre.
 Spoon over the sauce and top with a generous smattering of chopped fresh parsley.
 Serve with a side of steamed greens, pour yourself a lovely glass of light red and enjoy!